Prednisone

 Prednisone is a glucocorticoid medication mostly used to suppress the immune system and decrease inflammation in conditions such as asthma, COPD, and rheumatologic diseases.
 It is also used to treat high blood calcium due to cancer and adrenal insufficiency along with other steroids.
 It is taken by mouth.

-Common side effects with long-term use include cataracts, bone loss, easy bruising, muscle weakness, and thrush.
+Common side effects may include cataracts, bone loss, easy bruising, muscle weakness, and thrush.
 Other side effects include weight gain, swelling, high blood sugar, increased risk of infection, and psychosis.
-It is generally considered safe in pregnancy and low doses appear to be safe when breastfeeding.
-After prolonged use, prednisone needs to be stopped gradually.
+It is generally considered safe in pregnancy and low doses appear to be safe while the user is breastfeeding.
+After prolonged use, prednisone must be stopped gradually.

 Prednisone is a prodrug and must be converted to prednisolone by the liver before it becomes active.
 Prednisolone then binds to glucocorticoid receptors, activating them and triggering changes in gene expression.
+These changes inhibit function and decrease the number of key leukocytes in the bloodstream.